p4lang/p4c/docs/README.md

   ```
   brew install autoconf automake libtool boost bison pkg-config
   ```
+  (Most systems already ship with a version of Bison.
+However, this is really old and you should install the latest version using brew.
+Also, please make sure that the newly installed bison is in your path before the system installed bison.
+Otherwise, make check will not work: https://github.com/p4lang/p4c/issues/83)

 - Build the C++ garbage-collector (BDW-GC) from `https://github.com/ivmai/bdwgc.git`.
 Follow the build instructions in the [README](https://github.com/ivmai/bdwgc/blob/master/README.md) file; you will need to `configure --enable-cplusplus`.